SanjanaKozhipurath/Python_Hotel_Management/README.md

 If the user chooses the ‘staff’ option:
 A valid ID number (9948) and name is to be entered.
 An incorrect entry would require verification from the manager.
-When a correct ID number and name is entered, the staff gets an option to choose between ‘accommodation’ and ‘room services’.
+When a correct ID number and name is entered, the staff gets an option to choose betIen ‘accommodation’ and ‘room services’.
 Then the details under the selected option will be displayed to which the staff can make changes (update the price/Add or delete the previously listed items).
 After making the desired changes, the final details will be saved successfully which will then be displayed to the customers.